 511.11 Depositing Concrete Under Water.
 Except for cofferdam seals and drilled shafts, do not place concrete under water.

 511.12 Depositing and Curing Concrete During Cold Weather.
-If placing concrete when the atmospheric temperature is 32 °F (0 °C) or less, or if weather forecasts predict these temperatures during the curing period, follow the procedures of this subsection.
+If placing concrete when the atmospheric temperature is below 36 °F (0 °C), or if weather forecasts predict these temperatures during the curing period, follow the procedures of this subsection.

 Heat the water or aggregate, or both, as necessary to produce concrete with a temperature when placed of at least 50 °F (10 °C) but not greater than 70 °F (21 °C).